-4.4.1 Towline breaking stength (1/1/2022)
+5.4.1 Towline breaking stength (1/1/2025)

-The towline breaking strength is to be not less than 2,2 times the greater of the static bollard pull load and the maximum line pull.
+The towline breaking strength is to be not less than 2,2 times the value of CL, to be calculated in compliance with Tab 7.

-4.4.2 Towing winches (1/1/2021)
+5.4.2 Towing winches (1/1/2025)

-The towing winch is to be fitted with a system suitable to reduce the load in order to avoid overload due to dynamic oscillations of the towline.
+The escort winch is to be fitted with a system suitable to reduce the load in order to avoid overload due to dynamic oscillations of the towline.
 It is to be able to release the towline when the pull is greater than 50% of the towline breaking load.